Fall 2023 Exam Period is:

-Please refer to the below exam policies and procedures if you have any questions.
+Refer to the exam policies and procedures below if you have any questions.

-It is your, the student's, responsibility to ensure that you are available to sit for exams during the entire exam period for the term corresponding to your courses.
+It is the student's responsibility to ensure that they are available to sit for exams during the entire exam period for the term corresponding to their courses.

 - Two or more exams at the same time.
 Please note having two exams in one day is not considered a conflict.